hubuum/hubuum-python/docs/logging.md

 Notice how the request_id also applies to the cascading events caused by the deletion of the namespace "namespace1".
 Also note that the dots would be colored according to the request_id for the entry.

+## Corrolation IDs

+Hubuum supports the use of corrolation IDs.
+These are IDs that are passed in via the `X-Corrolation-ID` header.
+If this header is present, Hubuum will log it in addition to the request_id for the request.
+This allows for the correlation of logs across multiple services and / or requests.

 ## Sentry

 Hubuum can be configured to send logs to [Sentry](https://sentry.io/).
 To do this, set the `SENTRY_DSN` environment variable to the DSN for your Sentry project.